mikelearning91/liri-node-app/README.md

 # liri-node-app
-Liri is the command line version of Siri
+Liri is the command line version of Siri, with limited commands.